 The bailiff warned Nurgaziyeva that she must pay off the loan within 5 days, otherwise she may face liability, including a criminal one.
 In this regard, the journey of the human rights defender to Aktau was disrupted.

-The Open Dialog Foundation hereby declares that the politically based pressure exerted on Asel Nurgaziyeva is impermissible and underlines that the oppression of independent media and civil society activists contradict the assurances and promises, given by Kazakh government to the European Community.
-The Open Dialog Foundation also expresses the hope that the Kazakh authorities will not interfere with the participation of Asel Nurgaziyeva in the conference on the judicial processes in Aktau, which is going to be held in the European Parliament.
+The Open Dialogue Foundation hereby declares that the politically based pressure exerted on Asel Nurgaziyeva is impermissible and underlines that the oppression of independent media and civil society activists contradict the assurances and promises, given by Kazakh government to the European Community.
+The Open Dialogue Foundation also expresses the hope that the Kazakh authorities will not interfere with the participation of Asel Nurgaziyeva in the conference on the judicial processes in Aktau, which is going to be held in the European Parliament.